-- If a report is made to SAIC, the individual making the report is referred to as the "Complainant"; the individual accused of sexual assault, domestic violence, dating violence, and/or stalking is referred to as the "Respondent."
-The Sexual Assault, Domestic Violence, Dating Violence, and Stalking Policy (referred to as the Policy) will apply. - If a student is the Respondent, the Title IX Coordinator will oversee the investigation and the Vice President and Dean of Student Affairs (or designee) shall decide whether a Policy violation occurred, and if so, the appropriate sanction(s).
-The Student Conduct Process and the Procedures Applicable to Students in the Student Handbook will apply. - If a faculty member is the Respondent, the Title IX Coordinator will oversee the investigation, and the Vice President and Dean of Faculty (or designee) shall decide whether a Policy violation occurred, and if so, the appropriate sanction(s).
-The Procedures Applicable to Faculty in the Policy will apply. - If a staff member is the Respondent, the Title IX Coordinator will oversee the investigation, and the Chief Human Resources Officer (or designee) shall decide whether a Policy violation occurred, and if so, the appropriate sanction(s).
-The Procedures Applicable to Staff in the Policy will apply. - The Title IX Coordinator may determine SAIC has an obligation to conduct an investigation even if you do not seek to do so yourself, SAIC will consider your preference regarding whether and how to proceed.
-If you do not want to pursue an investigation, SAIC will determine whether it can honor such a request while still providing a safe and nondiscriminatory environment for all SAIC community members.
-In addition, the Title IX Coordinator may determine in certain cases that the report, even if substantiated, is insufficient to state a violation of the Policy and will notify the Complainant that the matter will be closed.
+- If a report or Formal Complaint is made to SAIC, the individual making the report or Formal Complaint is referred to as the "Complainant"; the individual accused of sexual assault, domestic violence, dating violence, and/or stalking is referred to as the "Respondent."
+The Sexual Misconduct Under Title IX Policy or Sexual Assault, Domestic Violence, Dating Violence, and Stalking Policy may apply. - If a student is the Respondent, the Title IX Coordinator will oversee the investigation and the Vice President and Dean of Student Affairs (or designee) shall decide whether a policy violation occurred, and if so, the appropriate sanction(s).
+The Student Conduct Process in the Student Handbook will apply. - If a faculty member is the Respondent, the Title IX Coordinator will oversee the investigation, and the Vice President and Dean of Faculty (or designee) shall decide whether a policy violation occurred, and if so, the appropriate sanction(s). - If a staff member is the Respondent, the Title IX Coordinator will oversee the investigation, and the Chief Human Resources Officer (or designee) shall decide whether a policy violation occurred, and if so, the appropriate sanction(s). - The Title IX Coordinator may determine SAIC has an obligation to conduct an investigation even if you do not seek to do so yourself, SAIC will consider your preference regarding whether and how to proceed.
+If you do not want to pursue an investigation, SAIC will determine whether it can honor such a request while still providing a safe and nondiscriminatory environment for all SAIC community members. - You may have an advisor present with you during any meeting related to the investigation and resolution.
+The Respondent has the same option.

-- You may have an advisor present with you during any meeting related to the investigation and resolution.
-The Respondent has the same option. - SAIC endeavors to complete the investigation and resolution (not including the appeal) within sixty (60) calendar days.
-Because timeframes for investigations vary, SAIC may extend this timeframe for good cause with written notice to you and the Respondent of the revised timeframe and reason for it. - You and the Respondent will be informed of the outcome of any formal process as well as the appeal process. - Conduct may violate SAIC's Policy even if it is not found to violate the law; persons who commit behavior in violation of federal, state, or local laws may also be subject to criminal charges.
-The SAIC investigation and resolution process is independent of any criminal investigation or proceeding. - Retaliation against you or anyone who participates in the investigation is prohibited and you should report any incidents of retaliation to SAIC.
+- SAIC endeavors to complete the investigation and resolution (not including the appeal) within ninety (90) calendar days.
+Because timeframes for investigations vary, SAIC may extend this timeframe for good cause with written notice to you and the Respondent of the revised timeframe and reason for it. - You and the Respondent will be informed of the outcome of any formal process as well as the appeal process. - Conduct may violate SAIC's policies even if it is not found to violate the law; persons who commit behavior in violation of federal, state, or local laws may also be subject to criminal charges.
+The SAIC investigation and resolution process is independent of any criminal investigation or proceeding. - Retaliation against you or anyone who participates in the investigation is prohibited and you should report any incidents of retaliation to SAIC. - Students with disabilities may request a reasonable accommodation to facilitate their participation in the Student Conduct Procedures.
+To request an accommodation, the student should submit a request to the Disability and Learning Resource Center (DLRC), which can be reached at 312.499.4278.
+To support the request for accommodation, the student will need to provide appropriate documentation of the disability to the DLRC specialist handling the request.

-Additional resources and the School's Sexual Assault, Domestic Violence, Dating Violence, and Stalking Policy, may be found in the Student Handbook and at www.saic.edu/lifeatsaic/stopsexualviolence.
+Additional resources and the School's Sexual Misconduct Under Title IX Policy and Sexual Assault, Domestic Violence, Dating Violence, and Stalking Policy may be found in the Student Handbook and at www.saic.edu/stopsexualviolence.